 Q: How is per-note pitch bending done?

 A: First make sure that pitch bending is enabled by bringing up the performance controls and making sure that it is enabled.
-Pitch bending upward is done by sliding the finger right or left very slightly on the root tone hole for the note.
+Pitch bending is done by sliding the finger up or down very slightly on the root tone hole for the note or simply tilting the finger as one would do on the actual instrument to half-hole a note.
 The width of the "Null" zone where no pitch bend will occur may be adjusted with the performance controls.

 Q: What's the most reliable way to play to avoid any random notes or false triggering?